 What If Your Emotions Are “Misfiring”?

-What do you do when your emotions are misfiring because of a chemical imbalance or unhealed trauma?
-If emotions are occurring because the chemicals in your brain are out of balance and not necessarily because of normal outside stimuli, are they no longer valid or useful?
+What do you do when your emotions are misfiring because of mental illness or unhealed trauma?
+If emotions are not being triggered by normal outside stimuli, are they no longer valid or useful?
 Should you label your emotions as bad, or not listen to them when you are experiencing a mood cycle?

 One of the challenges I faced when I was first diagnosed was that I didn’t know how to trust my feelings anymore.
 For the years that I went undiagnosed I had listened to the feelings that I was having and tried to interpret them according to what I had been taught by others.